-Matthew is a PhD candidate at The University of Manchester’s Global Development Institute (GDI) and a researcher with ESID
+Matthew was recently awarded his PhD at The University of Manchester’s Global Development Institute (GDI) and is a researcher with ESID

 Matthew’s thesis looks at the political dynamics of growth and structural transformation in Kenya since independence, focusing on the role of state-business relations in key economic sectors such as horticulture, garments, banking, telecommunications and mining.
 Matthew is working on ESID’s political economy determinants of growth and politics of natural resources projects

 Tyce, M. (2020).
 ‘Competition, fragmentation and ‘resource factionalism’: The politics of governing oil and gas in Kenya‘, ESID Working Paper 140.
 Manchester.

 Tyce, M. (2020).
 ‘The politics of central banking in Kenya: Balancing political and developmental interests‘, ESID Working Paper 130.
 Manchester.